pelme/htpy/docs/how-to/django.md

     )
 ```

-## Implement Custom Form Widgets With htpy
+## Implement custom form widgets

-You can implement a custom form widget directly with htpy like this:
+You can implement a custom form widget directly with htpy.

 ```py title="widgets.py"
 from django.forms import widgets